ATOMScience-org/AMPL/README.md

 They should come from the virtual env, like '.venv-cpu/bin/python', '.venv-cpu/bin/pytest'

-If fails, refer to [Package import fails](#package-import-fails), use `uv sync ...` command shown there to get your VM sync up.
+If fails, refer to [Package import fails](#package-import-fails), use `uv sync --active --group dev --extra <platform>` command shown there to get your VM sync up.

 ### Library not found after activation